How you raise puppies matters.

 They begin to see and walk in what seems like slow motion.
 Soon they start to hear sounds and begin the process of exploring their littermates and their surroundings in the den.

-It is at this time they also begin to use the bathroom on their own, barking, and crawling begins.
+It is at this time they also begin to use the bathroom on their own, making noises at littermates, and crawling begins.
 We continue to have a lot of contact with the puppies by touching and playing with them.
+All this is done in the safety of the whelping box.

 Introducing new toys to help them explore new textures and shapes.